Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/globals/global-set.md

 ### Variable Name

 This is the name of the `Global` / `User` variable to write to
-> This should always be in `camelCase` ie. with a lower case initial letter, Streamer.bot can not retrieve data from any store if the initial letter is capitalised
+> This should always be in `camelCase` i.e. with a lower case initial letter, Streamer.bot can not retrieve data from any store if the initial letter is capitalised
 {.is-warning}

 ### Content